mattsplat/DBdisplay/README.md

 ```
 php create_schema.php -uusername -ppassword -s127.0.0.1 -ddatabase
 ```
-A file will be created called db.md.
+A file will be created or overwritten using filname option or db.md by default

 ### options
 * -u username